MarkWilcock/Generative-AI-Course/10 Introduction.md

 * how much / many  of a thing (regression) or
 * to decide if a thing is in a particular class e.g. is the image that of a dog, a cat, or neither (classification).

-Traditional AI labels data but does not create new data.
-Generative AI differs from "traditional" AI.

 ## Large Language Models (LLMs)